Uruguay during World War II

-Uruguay remained neutral for most of World War II.
-The policy of President Alfredo Baldomir, leading the Colorado Party, was to support the Allied cause, but from a neutral base.
-Great Britain retained considerable influence with the Baldomir regime, largely through the efforts of Sir Eugen Millington-Drake, who was the British Minister in Montevideo from 1934 to 1941.
-In January 1942, Baldomir terminated diplomatic relations with the Axis powers.
-He resigned in 1943 and his neutrality policy was continued by his successor Juan José de Amézaga, also of the Colorado Party.
-In February 1945, having signed the Declaration by United Nations, Amézaga declared war on Germany and Japan.
+During the early years of the war, the United Kingdom retained considerable influence over the Uruguayan government, largely through the efforts of Sir Eugen Millington-Drake, who served as British Minister in Montevideo from 1934 to 1941.
+In January 1942, Uruguay severed diplomatic relations with the Axis powers, and in February 1945 it declared war on Germany and Japan, subsequently signing the Declaration by United Nations.